 Rapid diagnosis contributes to better outcomes for cancer patients.
 But with increasing demand, the COVID backlog, and acute workforce shortages in some diagnostic specialties, Wales faces significant challenges if it is to meet the target of 75% compliance on the 62-day suspicion to treatment single cancer pathway, let alone exceed it.

-Alongside efforts to recruit, train and retain diagnostics staff, a new generation of diagnostic pathways is emerging too - including cancer-focussed rapid diagnosis centres (in Wales) and all-elective community diagnostic hubs (in England).
+Alongside efforts to recruit, train and retain diagnostics staff, a new generation of diagnostic pathways is emerging too - including cancer-focussed rapid diagnosis centres (in Wales) and all-elective community diagnostic centres (in England).
 These new pathways aim to help increase capacity and to speed up diagnosis times drawing on principles of separated elective care, one-stop diagnostics and harnessing novel technologies.

 But what should the workforce supporting these emerging cancer diagnosis pathways look like?
 What are the opportunities and risks as we move towards this new diagnostic vision for cancer services?